Do z>6 quasars reside in protoclusters?: Environment of high-z QSOs in GAEA

-We then consider the environment of high-z QSOs.
-We isolated two broad categories to classify high-z QSOs (although a continuous distribution of cases is in place): the first one includes galaxies that already reside at the centre of a galaxy overdensity.
-This implies a large number of companion galaxies and a relevant chance for later galaxy growth via mergers and interactions.
-A second possibility involves a host galaxy living in a relative isolation already at high-z (a small number of companion galaxies).
-We stress that this separation is only qualitative, and all possible intermediate configurations are found in our selected sample.
-As an illustration, we select two representative galaxies of these groups and we show in Fig.~\ref{fig:env3d} the distribution of companion galaxies with M$_{\star}$ > 10$^{8} \msun$, in a box with size 7.5 $h^{-1}$ cMpc centred on the high-z QSO.
-These two sources have been selected at the same redshift (z$\sim$7.5) and roughly at the same L$_{\rm bolo} \sim$ 10$^{46.6}$ erg/s.
-In the upper panels we show the tridimensional distribution around the selected high-z QSO, while in the lower panels we show an arbitrary 2d projection (the depth of the projection still correspond to 7.5 $h^{-1}$ cMpc).
+We then consider two representative sources from the first and fourth quartile of $\delta_{10}$.
+In detail, these two sources have been selected at the same redshift (z$\sim$7.64) and roughly at the same L$_{\rm bolo} \sim$ 10$^{46.6}$ erg/s.
+We highlight the properties of these two objects in each panel of Fig.~\ref{fig:prop}, by means of vertical dashed and dotted lines.
+The two selected object also have a similar M$_{\star}$ ($\sim$0.06 dex difference) and M$_{\rm DM}$ ($\sim$0.05 dex difference), while their M$_{\rm BH}$ differ by $\sim$0.25.
+In Fig.~\ref{fig:env3d} we show the distribution of companion galaxies with M$_{\star}$ > 10$^{8} \msun$, and the underlying DM density distribution, in cubic boxes of 20 cMpc per side centred on the reference QSO.
+In the upper panels we show the tridimensional distribution around the selected high-z QSO, while in the lower panels we show an arbitrary 2d projection (the depth of the projection still correspond to 20 cMpc).
 In each panel the size of the points is proportional to the stellar mass of the model galaxy, and each of them is colour-coded according to its SFR, as indicated in the the colorbar on the right of each panel.
-The QSO host on the right (QSO-A hereafter) lives in what is already a galaxy overdensity that will evolve into a massive cluster at z$\sim$0 (see following analysis), while the galaxy on the left (QSO-B hereafter) lives in isolation and its activity has been triggered by a disc instability event in a gas rich galaxy disc.
-In the lower panels, we show the corresponding projected distribution of sources on x-y plane.
+The QSO host on the left (QSO-A hereafter) lives in a significant overdensity ($\delta_{10} \sim$8 belonging to the fourth quartile of the distribution) that will evolve into a massive M$_{\rm DM} \sim$ 10$^{14.9} \msun$ cluster at z$\sim$0 (see Sec.~\ref{sec:z0} for more details), while the host galaxy on the right (QSO-B hereafter) lives in a slightly underdense region ($\delta_{10} \sim$0.6 belonging to the first quartile of the distribution) and its activity has been triggered by a disc instability event in a gas rich galaxy disc.
+In the lower panels, we show the corresponding projected distribution of galaxies on x-y plane.
 In these plots we also mark the position of active companions with crosses and pluses (defined as those sources with L$_{\rm bolo}$ larger than 10$^{42.5}$ erg/s and 10$^{44}$ erg/s, respectively).
-In each panel of Fig.~\ref{fig:prop}, the physical properties of QSO-A and QSO-B are marked by vertical dashed and dotted lines respectively: they lie relatively close to each other for a number of properties (the hosted M$_{\rm BH}$ showing the largest separation).
+The abundance of active companions has been already used to search for potential proto-cluster fields \citep[see e.g.][]{Gilli03}.